Applied Microbiology

 Designed around pathogen elimination, not visual cleanliness.

-88–92°C wash — above WHO disinfection threshold
+88 to 92°C wash: above WHO disinfection threshold

-Enzymatic pre-soak to destroy biofilm communities
+Enzymatic pre soak to destroy biofilm communities

-Ozone rinse — zero chlorine, zero residue
+Ozone rinse: zero chlorine, zero residue

 Linen retired before degradation creates risk

-QR-verifiable digital report on every batch
+QR verifiable digital report on every batch

 Research References